Compassionate Innovation & Leadership

 We're excited to introduce our new approach to innovation: Compassionate Innovation.
-This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, and mindfulness practices.
-It focuses on identifying situations where humans suffer, and helps health- and social-service providers, and all kinds of social innovators, become creatively empowered to alleviate that suffering in highly innovative ways.
+This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, mindfulness practices and meaning-centered psychology.
+It focuses on identifying situations where humans suffer, and helps health and social-service providers, and service designers, become creatively empowered to alleviate that suffering in caring a innovative ways.